keuriseu/keuriseu.github.io/_posts/2018-03-22-the-handicap.md

 title: The Handicap
 date: 2018-03-22 16:02:01 +0900
 categories: blog
-tags: samsung
+tags: samsung birthday pepper
 ---

 Daily meetings have been going on for months now they are brutal.

 As a seasoned waygook, I have been in countless meetings held in Korean.
 It is a handicap that I have learned to deal with.
 I thought that this problem will be over once I learned Korean.
 That I did, but was still not enough.
-I am a one-way communicator in Korean and it takes a whole new attitude to be able to actively engage in discussions.
+I am a interact in one-way in Korean and it takes a whole new attitude to be able to actively engage in discussions.
+I've given up long ago with my team and sometimes you just need to hit Refresh.

 This gives me hope when I finally move to the US.
 I imagine it would feel like spirit cuffs released [*cue epic soundtrack](https://www.youtube.com/watch?v=7WDPgh1nKdw).